 How to identify and help students with eating disorders.

 I’m not a teacher, nor have I ever had the desire to become one.
 Even the thought of one day being a lecturer at a local university sends my stomach into flips.
 It’s not that I hate the idea of teaching, it’s all the responsibility that comes with it.
-This is especially true in regards to the responsibility surrounding mental health.
+This is especially true in regard to the responsibility surrounding mental health.

 My sister is a qualified teacher.
 When asked if they had any sort of mental health training, she informed me that there had been next to nothing on the subject of mental health in schools.
 Although briefly covered in university, Emma stated that ‘training’ was on the job.